jt7williams/100-assigment/README.md

 The *semiColon* class will always run its left child **compute()** and then its right child **compute()** if it has a right child.

 # PROTOTYPE/RESEARCH
-The fork(), waitpid(), and execvp() are system calls that provide services of the operating system to the user.
+The fork(), waitpid(), execvp(), and stat() are system calls that provide services of the operating system to the user.

 The system call fork() is used to create necessary processes.
 This system call takes no arguments and will return a process ID and its purpose is to create a new process that in turn will become the child process of the caller/parent.
 After the creation of this child process both the parent and child processes will execute on the next instruction.
 This is why it is important to distinguish between the parent process and the child process, which is usually done testing the return value of fork().
 Thus, when fork() returns a value < 0, the creation of a subprocess/child process was unsuccessful.
 If fork() returns a value > 0,  then this is the parent process.
 Lastly, if fork() returns 0, then the creation of the child process was successful.

 The system call execvp()  is part of the exec() family of functions that replace the current process image with a different image.
 Specifically, the function execvp() allows the caller to specify through an array of pointers with null terminating elements a list of commands available to the new program.
 For example, for the .cpp bellow execvp() is used with the command ps, which outputs to the console the information about any currently running processes.

-The waitpid() will suspend the calling process until the process specified by its first argument has terminated.
+The system call waitpid() will suspend the calling process until the process specified by its first argument has terminated.
 When this process terminates the status of the termination will be stored in its second argument, specified through a pointer.
 After the execution of the waitpid() the calling process will resume execution.

 ![](images/main.png)